JackXuRepo/quiry/sprints/sprint2/README.md

 These tasks are still in progress, more tasks will be added when appropriate:

+* [TEAM11-19] - Index functionality is closely related to Search and still needs to be tested together.
 * [TEAM11-20] - Basic parsing functionality has been completed and tested.
 However, the PDF parsing seems to require PDF files in a specific format/encoding for the text to be properly extracted.
 This will require adjustments in to the external library usage in the next sprint.
 * [TEAM11-26] - HTML and JavaScript files were added for the Home and Login page.
 At the moment they do not have controllers or services which handle interaction with the back-end, and more work on the CSS is needed to make the GUI more user-friendly.
 We will have to implement the aforementioned features in the next sprint.